25th October 2023

 It was discovered during the court case that the Government’s plans only added up to 95% of the reductions needed to meet the sixth carbon budget, but this information was not included in the net zero strategy.
-And, critically, the reliability of this figure as a realistic estimate remains in doubt.
+And, critically, the reliability of this figure as a realistic estimate was in doubt.

 We were surprised with the extent of critical information revealed in court, when it should have been available to the public from the outset.
 The fact that it has only seen the light of day because of our lawsuit reveals a concerning lack of transparency.

 Sophie Marjanac, ClientEarth lawyer

 The High Court found that the net zero strategy, which set out plans to decarbonise the economy, didn’t meet the Government’s obligations under the Climate Change Act to produce detailed climate policies, that show how the UK’s legally-binding carbon budgets will actually be met.

 It also found that parliament and the public were not told about a shortfall in meeting a key target to cut emissions.
 Behind-the-scenes calculations by civil servants to determine the impact of emissions cuts from policies in the government’s net zero strategy did not add up to the reductions necessary to meet the sixth carbon budget, which is the volume of greenhouse gases the UK can emit during the period 2033-37.